n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteCommand/README.md

 ## Node Reference

 The Execute Command node has two properties:
-1. *Execute Once* toggle: This is a boolean field that is used to specify whether you want the node to execute only once, or once for every item it receives an input.
+1. ***Execute Once*** toggle: This is a boolean field that is used to specify whether you want the node to execute only once, or once for every item it receives an input.
-2. *Command* field: This is a text field that is used to specify the command that will be executed on the host machine.
+2. ***Command*** field: This is a text field that is used to specify the command that will be executed on the host machine.

 ## Example Usage

-This workflow allows you to execute a command that returns the percentage of the memory used by the hard disk of the host machine using the Execute Command node.
-If the percentage of memory used exceeds 80%, the workflow will send an SMS using the Twilio node.
-You can also find the [workflow](https://n8n.io/workflows/716) on the website.
+This workflow allows you to execute a command that returns the percentage of the hard disk that is full using the Execute Command node.
+The workflow is triggered twice a day, and if the memory usage exceeds 80%, it will send an SMS using the Twilio node.
+You can also find the [workflow](https://n8n.io/workflows/716) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Cron](../../core-nodes/Cron/README.md)
 - [Execute Command]()
 - [IF](../../core-nodes/If/README.md)